sighmoan1/pack11tytest/src/collections/phases/Rota/index.md

 ## Communication

-Update the rota with any changes straight away.
+* Update the rota with any changes straight away.
 Contact your crew partner before you are on duty.
-If you find you are on your own WhatsApp, text or email the team to see if anyone is available, see “Call out situations” opposite.
+* If you find you are on your own WhatsApp, text or email the team to see if anyone is available, see “Call out situations” below.

 ## CALMER – Consider, Acknowledge, Listen, Manage, Enable, Resource